-As students submit their “votes” (answers to questions posed by the instructor) using their clicker, responses are recorded and collated, and the aggregated data can be displayed on-screen as a bar graph or histogram.
+The classroom response clickers are wireless and are similar to the audience polling devices seen on television shows in which audience members vote.
+As students vote (answers to questions posed by the instructor) using their clicker, responses are recorded and collated, and the aggregated data can be displayed on-screen as a bar graph or histogram.

-Optional Mobile App:
+Optional iClicker Student App: